nabilhassein/bitcurry/README.md

 However, it is not so simple to test the client-tracker interaction in this way.

 So it's about time to get started with QuickCheck, HUnit, etc.

+## future features

+### bittorrent enhancement proposals
+BEP 15 is a particular priority: implementing ability to communicate with trackers over UDP.
+Useful services like openbittorrent use this.

+### creating torrent files
+It would be a nice feature if bitcurry offered a way of creating torrents that is convenient to the end user, with a command-line interface.
+Doing it manually is tedious and error-prone.

 # getting started hacking bitcurry
 ## project initiation